-An article for the Cathedral Times by the Very Rev. Sam Candler
+An article for The Cathedral Times by the Very Rev. Sam Candler, Dean of the Cathedral

-March 31 is upon us again, and I take the opportunity to remember John Donne again.
-His feast day is March 31.
-I wrote about him two years ago, just as the COVID pandemic descended upon us, but I repeat some of that same material this year.
-John Donne is one my personal heroes, because he was what I aspire to be: a strong poet and a devoted dean (though he was a brilliant poet!).
+March 31 is upon us again, and I take another opportunity to remember John Donne; his feast day is March 31.
+Donne is one my personal heroes, because he was what I aspire to be: a strong poet and a devoted dean (though he was a brilliant poet!).
 He died as dean of St. Paul's Cathedral, in London, in 1631.

-Here is a quick review: Brought up a Roman Catholic just after the English Reformation, John Donne (born 1573) did not intend to become a priest or a theologian.
+Here is the quick review: Brought up a Roman Catholic just after the English Reformation, John Donne (born 1573) did not intend to become a priest or a theologian.
 He studied law and apparently had a way with women.
 His early poetry surely reflected that tendency, and his is still held as an example of superb love poetry!
-(Read the bawdy "To His Mistress On Going to Bed"!).
+(Read the bawdy "To His Mistress On Going to Bed"!)
 When he fell in love with (the young) Anne More, her family did not give consent to a marriage, and so he eloped with her.
 Her father, therefore, threw Donne into prison.
-(He wrote, from prison, the short epigram: "John Donne, Anne Donne, undone.").
+(He wrote, from prison, the short epigram: "John Donne, Anne Donne, undone.")